The European market potential for avocados

 France is a leading market for avocados in Europe with a focus on high-quality avocados.
 Potentially you can find decent margins when you can fit your product into the major retail chains.

-France imported 182,000 tonnes of avocados in 2020, and more than 60% came directly from developing countries.
-With a calculated local demand of 149,000 tonnes, France is the largest destination for avocados in Europe.
+France imported over 200,000 tonnes of avocados in 2022.
+More than 60% came directly from developing countries.
+With a calculated local demand of 163,000 tonnes, France is the largest destination for avocados in Europe.
 Consumption growth has been slower than in several other European markets (see Table 1).
-This can be attributed to the fact that France is a more mature market with an annual consumption of well over 2 kg per capita.
-Regular price increases also slow down the growth in avocado consumption.
-Despite the higher prices, organic avocados are taking an increasing share of the market.
+This can be attributed to the fact that France is a more mature market, with an estimated consumption of 2.4 kg per capita in 2022.

 Tips: